Fliplet/fliplet-cli/docs/Data-source-security.md

 ### Reading data from other Data Sources

-Custom rules can also read data from different Data Sources using the `find` (for finding multiple records) and `findOne` (for finding a single record) methods of the `DataSource` server-side library:
+Custom rules can also read data from different Data Sources using the `find` (for finding multiple records) and `findOne` (for finding a single record) methods of the `DataSource` server-side library.

+When connecting to a Data Source, you can connect using the ID by passing a number or the Data Source name by passing a string.
+For example, to connect to a sample data source named "Users", you can use `DataSources('Users')`.

 ```js
 if (type === 'select') {